What are Cluster Flies?

 Do Cluster Flies Bite?

 Cluster flies do not bite animals or humans.
 Their mouthparts are similar to a trunk and used for sucking.
-They do not carry or transmit disease, and pose no health risk to humans.
-They are also not a sign of unsanitary conditions.
+They do not carry or transmit disease.
+While they do not pose a serious health risk to humans, People with asthma or breathing sensitivies may be bothered by their presence.

 Do Cluster Flies Cause Damage?